beumsk/Shop/client/README.md

 - add back office section

-- random products below product page
 - Create more products
 - separate style from front
 - reuse styled components

 - switch to more recent stripe than stripe checkout

-- homepage: products x-scroll
 - check order creation after payment (in dev)

-- product cart add: create a pop up for validation (go to cart OR continue shopping)
+- search does not always filter on first render
+- check for wasted renders